lenymode/lenymode/README.md

 ## 💬 Ask Me About

 - Migrating legacy PHP/Yii apps to Laravel
-- Business Solutions for your Business
+- Building business-ready solutions with Laravel and AWS
-- Designing focused on UI/UX, client-friendly dashboards
+- Designing client-friendly dashboards with a focus on UI/UX
-- Troubleshooting PHP, Laravel, Docker, Nginx and SSH-based deployments
+- Troubleshooting PHP, Laravel, Docker, Nginx, and SSH-based deployments
 - Integrating AI tools for automation and analytics